armandyam/photo_mesh/README.md

 pip install -r requirements.txt
 ```

-Note: The `ngsolve` wheel bundles Netgen and provides the Python API on macOS (CPU).
+Note: The `ngsolve` wheel bundles Netgen and provides the Python API.

 ### Model and Weights
 This project uses an open-source BiSeNet implementation and pretrained weights: